Emilisav/startup/README.md

 # CSS delivarables

 - **Prerequisite**: Simon CSS is deployed to [simon.talkshow.click](https://simon.talkshow.click/)
-- **Prerequisite**: A link to this GitHub startup repository is displayed on my application's home page
+- **Prerequisite**: A link to this GitHub startup repository is displayed at the bottom left of my application's home page
 - **Prerequisite**: These notes in this startup Git repository README.md file documenting what I modified and added with this deliverable
 - **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
 - Properly styled CSS
   - 30% Header, footer, and main content body is present
   - 20% Navigation elements is present
   - 10% Responsive to window resizing is present
-  - 20% Application elements are present
+  - 20% Application accordion is present
-  - 10% Application text content are present
+  - 10% Application text content showing questions are present
-  - 10% Application image is present
+  - 10% Application image is present in title and web page